jarv1n/Python_projects/README.md

 # Python_projects
-Here are some small projects for a beginner programmer
+Here are some of my small projects.
+They're not much but they're some honest work